-The Postal Museum, London
+The Postal Museum, London, case study

 Braille, large print, tactile maps, large print maps